felixlopz/hubrise-test-task/content/developers/api/en/order-management.md

 A `tax_rate` can be specified for each order item and order charge.

-The rate is a decimal number, representing a percentage of the price.
-For example, `15.5` means 15.5% of the price.
+Tax rate are decimal numbers, representing a percentage of the price.
+For example, `tax_rate=15.5` means that the tax is 15.5% of the price of the item or charge.

-Whether prices are tax-inclusive or exclusive is a matter of convention.
-Either way is fine, as long as clients use the same convention for the same account.
-As a general rule, you can assume that prices in HubRise are **tax-inclusive** for accounts situated in markets where consumer prices are tax-inclusive, for example in European countries.
-On the opposite, prices can generally be considered as **tax-exclusive** in the other markets, for example in the U.S.
+Whether prices are tax-inclusive or exclusive is a decision taken at the account level.
+The chosen convention must then be enforced by all clients connected to the account.
+As a general rule, you can assume that prices in HubRise are **tax-inclusive** for accounts situated in markets where consumer prices are tax-inclusive, for example European countries.
+On the contrary, prices can generally be considered as **tax-exclusive** in the other markets, for example the U.S.

-HubRise does not make any computation with `tax_rate`, and does not require this field to be present.
-If needed, you can use a default value for items with unspecified tax rates.
+HubRise does not perform any computation with `tax_rate`, and does not require this field to be present.
+If needed, use a default value for items with unspecified tax rates.